Legitbub/2024-CS151-07-Hotel-Reserve-System/README.md

 		Pool: Guests can book time slots to use the swimming pool.
 The system manages pool availability, temperature settings, and maintenance schedules.

-		Restaurant: Manages seat reservations, menu options, and food services.
+		Buffet: Manages seat reservations, menu options, and food services.
 Guests can reserve tables and enjoy the dining facilities.
 ### 3. Guest Management:

 Guest Profiles: The system manages guest information, including guest ID, contact details, and reservation history.